Bronchology · Stent

 Stening® Bronchial

 Biocompatible silicone bronchial stent.
-Follows the general design of the Stening® Tracheal, with variations in wall thickness and dimensions for use in bronchial airways.
+It follows the general design of the Stening® Tracheal, with variations adapted to its wall thickness and dimensions for use in the bronchial airway.

 Product code: ST